GTK-teaching/plasmabio.github.io/index.md

+## Plasma

 Plasma, aka in French "*Plateforme d'eLearning pour l'Analyse de données Scientifiques MAssives*", aims at creating an interactive tool to teach computational analysis of massive scientific data.

-[
-First instances of Plasma are designed for the needs of teachers and students of the European Master of Genetics](http://www.magisteregenet.univ-paris-diderot.fr/) at Université de Paris.
+First instances of Plasma are designed for the needs of teachers and students of the [European Master of Genetics](http://www.magisteregenet.univ-paris-diderot.fr/) at Université de Paris.
 They provide an authentic experience of the actual genomic and bioinformatic analyses performed in research labs.

 ## PlasmaBio